fiskaltrust/rollout-doc/buy-resell/products.md

 :::

-On top of its free core product, *fiskaltrust.Middleware*, *fiskaltrust* also offers a number of additional **services and subscriptions** which are based on the Middleware and expand its functionality and feature-set.
+On top of its free core product - *fiskaltrust.Middleware* - *fiskaltrust* also offers a number of additional **services and subscriptions** which are based on the Middleware and expand its functionality and feature set.

 The following sections will provide you with details on the services **available in each market**.
-Please make sure to select the applicable country for your business case, as the availability and set of features **may vary from country to country**.
+Please make sure to select the applicable country for your business case, as the features and their availability **may vary from country to country**.